plural-activism/plural-pride-walk/slides.md

 <!--
 So, what did we learn here?

 First, Stickers.
 Peeps love Stickers.
 They open up conversation.
 They are sticky representation.
-If ya invest into one thing, put the money into stickers.
+If ya& invest into one thing, put the money into stickers.
 Though, a flag is also nice.

 The second thing is that a pride is a very loud, bright place.
 That isn't only an problem for peeps with sensory issues, but it also means basically everyones attention is very narrow, because there is just too much.
 It can be still a fun thing, but it is something to consider.